 Comics Characters Oil Paintings

-Comics drawings are, usually, made from saturated colors, meaning sharp and rich colors.
+Unlike realistic figures, cartoon characters are made from saturated colors, meaning sharp and rich colors.

 Shades & Transitions:

 Comics are characterized by a single hue for each part of the figure.
 It is recommended to pre-mix the colors you intend to use.

 In realism, because of the three-dimensional structure of each object, the lighting conditions and other factors, each point in the figure will be affected differently and there will always be transitions of different types.

 Usually, for oil painting, hog bristle brushes are great for moving paint against the canvas grip.